GautierCo/ressources/README.md

 - [underscorejs](https://underscorejs.org) - Underscore.js is a utility-belt library for JavaScript that provides support for the usual functional suspects (each, map, reduce, filter...) without extending any core JavaScript objects.
 - [npm-semver](https://docs.npmjs.com/misc/semver.html) - The semantic versioner for npm
+- [lodash](https://lodash.com/docs/4.17.15) - Lodash makes JavaScript easier by taking the hassle out of working with arrays, numbers, objects, strings, etc. Lodash’s modular methods are great for:
+- [middleware function template](https://gist.github.com/ibriq/82b204d316067803e796) - how to use middleware function in app.locals to use them in template engine

 ### Validation